Welcome to the FAQ page of the Swiss Alliance Australia.

 how to claim a deduction from the ATO for contributions paid

-ZKB and BCGE have partnered with OSA to serve Swiss abroad and don’t ask for a minimum deposit for a private account.
+ZKB and BCGE have partnered with OSA to serve Swiss abroad in most countries (Australia included).
+These banks don’t ask for a minimum deposit for a private account and charge reasonable fees.
+T&C apply.

 Please note: An appointment in person is required to open an account and documents will need to be provided beforehand.
-We recommend getting in touch with the bank early.
+You need to get in touch with the bank early, ideally before you leave for Switzerland.

 Cantonal Bank of Geneva BCGE